 Dr. Pasetti’s research focuses on characterizing immune responses to vaccination in young infants and children and evaluating the humoral immune responses to vaccination in clinical trials.

-Academic Title: Professor, Pediatrics and Microbiology and Immunology
+Professor of Pediatrics and Medicine, Microbiology and Immunology